 FAQs

-Both hickory hardwood and engineered hardwood stand as the top enduring wood flooring options for the year 2025.
-The durability level of hickory hardwood matches its domestic wood ranking as one of the toughest, while engineered hardwood maintains stability even under changing temperatures and moisture conditions.
+Both hickory hardwood and engineered hardwood stand as the top enduring wood flooring options.
+The durability level of hickory hardwood matches its domestic wood ranking as one of the toughest.
+Engineered hardwood maintains stability even under changing temperatures and moisture conditions.

 Ready to Choose the Right Floor for Your Home?